How to Start Digital Memorials with QR Code Gravestones

 What Are QR Code Gravestones

 QR code gravestones feature ceramic or stainless steel QR code plates attached to gravestones or memorial markers.
 Scanning displays the deceased's photos, biography, and memorable stories.
-They preserve a rich digital tribute that cannot fit on a physical gravestone.
+They preserve a rich digital tribute that cannot fit on a physical gravestone's limited space.

 What to Include on Memorial Pages